emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Phase 1 and TEAP Phase 2 conversations.
 After each successful inner EAP authentication, EAP EMSK and/or MSKs are cryptographically combined with key material from TEAP Phase 1 to generate a Compound Session Key (CMK).
-The CMK is used to calculate the Compound MAC as part of the Crypto-Binding TLV described in [](#crypto-binding-tlv), which helps provide assurance that the same entities are involved in all communications in TEAP.
-During the calculation of the Compound MAC, the MAC field is filled with zeros.
+The CMK is used to calculate the Compound-MAC as part of the Crypto-Binding TLV described in [](#crypto-binding-tlv), which helps provide assurance that the same entities are involved in all communications in TEAP.
+During the calculation of the Compound-MAC, the MAC field is filled with zeros.

-The Compound MAC computation is as follows:
+The Compound-MAC computation is as follows:

 ~~~~
    Compound-MAC = the first 20 octets of MAC( CMK[n], BUFFER )